ASEAN–European Union relations: Historical overview

+The 16th ASEAN Ministerial Meeting in Bangkok on 24 June 1983, addressed the situation in Kampuchea, was jointly held by the European Community.

 Informal relations between the two regions were established in 1972, through the Special Coordinating Committee of ASEAN.
 In the same year, an ASEAN Brussels Committee (ABC) was set up to discuss commercial issues (the Generalised System of Preferences [GSP]) with the EEC.
 In 1975, relations were formalised through an ASEAN–EEC Joint Study Group, which was intended to oversee greater cooperation between the two sides.

 After the announcement of the establishment of formal ASEAN–EC ties in 1977, a fully-fledged international dialogue began to emerge.
 The relationship was taken to a new level when the two regions' regular contacts were raised to the ministerial level.
 The first EEC–ASEAN ministerial meeting was held in Brussels in November 1978.
 Since then, the meetings have been held at intervals of about eighteen months.
 They are a key element in the expanding EU–ASEAN dialogue.

 In March 1980, a cooperation agreement between the European Community and ASEAN countries was signed at the second EC–ASEAN ministerial meeting held in Kuala Lumpur.
 This agreement paved the way for closer economic and trade relations between the two sides.
 This framework agreement sets out objectives for commercial, economic, and development cooperation.
 It aims at promoting trade, investments, and business between the two regions.